wpwilson10/PatrickWilsonSite/client/README.md

 ## webpack.prod.js

-> This webpack configuration file is used with running `npm run prod` as specified in `package.json`.
+> Webpack turns source code into final files that can be used by the client.
+This webpack configuration file is used with running `npm run prod` as specified in `package.json`.
 It tells webpack to use the prod.env file with the live production configuration options.

 The `webpack.prod.js` file is a configuration file for Webpack that is used to build and optimize the production version of a React application.
 The `webpack.prod.js` file usually extends from a common webpack configuration file (`webpack.common.js`) that contains the shared settings for both development and production environments It contains settings and plugins that are specific to the production environment, such as: